aspenhan/destructive-multi-dimensional-reference-points/research-assessment.md

       1. Uses both `facet_wrap()` and `facet_grid()` in two different plots *or*
       2. Uses facets with at least one plot using at least two optional arguments (e.g., modifying the number of rows and columns, using free vs fixed scales, etc.)
     2. Combines facets with other dynamic grouping aesthetics
-      1. If data only includes 1 sensible grouping variable, it may be used for both the faceting and groupin aes.
+      1. If data only includes 1 sensible grouping variable, it may be used for both the faceting and grouping aes.

         -   [ ] Objective attempt
         -   [ ] Objective met